Maine Township High School District 207: Frost Academy

-District Headquarters
+Headquarters

-The district administrative offices are located at 1177 S. Dee Road, at the southwest corner of the property on which Maine South is located.
+The district administrative offices are located at 1177 S. Dee Road, Park Ridge, at the southwest corner of the property on which Maine South is located.
 This building was sold to the Tooling and Manufacturing Association of Chicago when the district offices were then moved into a section of Maine South.
 This section was refurbished to provide a boardroom for meetings, as well as offices for the superintendent, assistants and the business office.